sethsec/celerystalk/README.md

 ### [URL Mode] - How to scan a a URL
-* Use this as a follow up whenever you find an interesting directory, or just as quick way to scan one web app without importing anything.

 #### Launch all enabled tools against a single URL without having to import scope, nmap, etc.
 ```